astronomer/docs/astro/develop-project.md

       variable_value: my_value
 ```

-This template includes default values for all possible configurations.
-Make sure to replace these default values with your own and specify those that are required to avoid errors at build time.
-To add another Connection, Pool, or Variable, append it to this file within its corresponding section.
-To create another Variable, for example, add it under the existing `variables` section of the same file:
+To add another connection, pool, or variable, append it to this file within its corresponding section.
+To create another variable, for example, add it under the existing `variables` section of the same file:

 ```yaml
 variables: